Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Cloud_1/Week 6/AWS 5/AWS 13.md

 - Attach the EFS to the second EC2 instance

 - Create the RDS with the following requirements:
-    - For egine type select Aurora
+    - For engine type select Aurora
     - Settings name the Database cluster identifier
     - Credentials settings only provide a password to secure access
     - Instance configuration change to burstable classes